Geography of Palau

 The Republic of Palau consists of eight principal islands and more than 250 smaller ones lying roughly 500 miles southeast of the Philippines, in Oceania.
 The islands of Palau constitute the westernmost part of the Caroline Islands chain.
-The country includes the World War II battleground of Peleliu and the world-famous Rock Islands.
+The country includes the World War II battleground of Peleliu and the Rock Islands, a UNESCO World Heritage Site.
 The total land area is 459 km2.
 It has the 42nd largest Exclusive Economic Zone of 603,978 km2.

 Landform

 The Palau archipelago contains more than 250 islands and islets stretched along a 150 km north south trending arc in the western Pacific.
 Its center is located near 7° north latitude, some 650 km north of Jayapura on the island of New Guinea, and near 134° east latitude, some 900 km east of Mindanao, Philippines.

 The geologically diverse archipelago is dominated by Babeldaob, primarily a volcanic island, whose 363 km^{2} area represents more than three fourths of Palau's total land mass.
 The remaining 90 km^{2} are divided among three volcanic islands, two atolls, and numerous uplifted coralline limestone islands.
 These limestone islands, primarily situated in the archipelago center between Oreor and Beliliou islands, are known as the "rock islands."
 The limestone islands of Beliliou and Angaur, called platform islands, are not considered rock islands for various physiographic and culture historical reasons.
 There are several small islands, including Sonsorol and Tochobei (Tobi), some distance southwest of Angaur.